Kobe16/cse15l-lab-reports/LabReport1.md

 `$ cat /home/linux/ieng6/cs15lsp23/public/hello.txt` - prints out the content of hello.txt

+Check out this guide for some more commands: [Codecademy Command Line](https://www.codecademy.com/learn/learn-the-command-line/modules/learn-the-command-line-manipulation/cheatsheet) (I looked at this guide for the definitions of some of the commands).

 ![Image](commands-screenshot.png)
 In this screenshot, I used the command `$ ls -lat`, which listed out all hidden and unhidden files & folders in current directory in long format, by the time last modified.
 I then used the command `$ cat /home/linux/ieng6/cs15lsp23/public/hello.txt`, which printed out the content of hello.txt.
 Notice how I specified the path to the hello.txt file -- this way, the terminal knows where to look for this file.